ddev/ddev/docs/index.md

 * One time initialization of mkcert.
 * Installing WSL2, setting version 2 as the default version, and installing a distro like Ubuntu.
 * Installing or upgrading to the latest Docker Desktop for Windows with WSL2 enabled.
-* Installing ddev inside your distro.
+* Installing DDEV inside your distro.

 We'll walk through these in more detail.
 You may prefer other techniques of installation or may not need some steps, but this is the full recipe: